CHELSEA EYE £80M VILLA STAR IN MAJOR TRANSFER DEVELOPMENT

 Chelsea's transfer policy is in line with their goals.

 For Chelsea, Rogers is a natural extension of the team's youth-focused hiring strategy.
-The Blues have made significant investments in young, talented players in recent years who have the potential to play important roles in a reorganized team.
+The Blues have made significant investments in young, talented players in recent years who have the potential to play important roles in a reorganised team.
 Their evolving data-led recruitment strategy and shared ownership concept have been developed to find players who can fit into Maresca's long-term ambitions both tactically and culturally.

 Rogers, who previously graduated from Manchester City's academy, fits all the requirements.
 Although he can play as a wide attacker or a No. 10, his most natural position is behind the striker, which is Cole Palmer's present position.
-According to insiders, Chelsea thinks both players may work together despite their overlap, contributing to a fluid attacking unit that emphasizes mobility and interchange.
+According to insiders, Chelsea thinks both players may work together despite their overlap, contributing to a fluid attacking unit that emphasises mobility and interchange.

 Of course, closing the deal is the difficult part.
 Because of Villa's high worth and the competition from PSG and Liverpool, Chelsea needs to take calculated action.
 The London club may have an advantage, though, given their tenacity and sustained interest, particularly if Rogers believes Stamford Bridge will be the best venue for his future move.